 What is a New Zealand Farm tour exactly?

 Like I said before, farming is a huge industry in New Zealand.
 Exploring a farm in New Zealand is truly a “Kiwi experience” and a look into a real industry in New Zealand and the lives of many Kiwi farmers.
 Meet the employees and farmers, learn about the industry, and best of all, meet the animals!

 About Mt Nicholas Farm

-Mt Nicholas Farm is strictly a Merino Wool farm which means they have mostly sheep – and lots of them!
-Mt Nicholas Farm is authentic and a real operating farm that is family owned and operated to this day.
+The Mt Nicholas Farm is strictly a Merino Wool farm which means they have mostly Merino sheep – and lots of them!
+Mt Nicholas Farm is an authentic and real operating farm that is family owned and operated to this day.
 In fact, the majority of the wool they produce actually goes the popular brand “Ice Breaker” to make Merino Wool based clothing.